roger-fang-bct/codecal/README.md

 ```
 require 'codecal'

+codecal = Codecal::Calc.new()

+# or initialize with mask_alphabet string which should only contain unique letter and number and length over 26

+codecal = Codecal::Calc.new('fdsa32jkh89704lncmxzvrueopwytq')

 # Generate customer code for user account
 # Parameters:
 #   number     : Integer(<=9) -- code to be calculated and masked